pingcap/docs/tiflash/use-tiflash.md

 ### User scenarios

-Data corruption usually means a serious hardware failure.
+Data corruptions are usually caused by serious hardware failures.
 In such cases, even if you attempt to manually recover data, your data become less reliable.

 To ensure data integrity, by default, TiFlash performs basic data validation on data files, using the `City128` algorithm.
-In the event of any data validation failure, TiFlash immediately reports an error and exit, avoiding secondary disasters caused by incorrect data.
+In the event of any data validation failure, TiFlash immediately reports an error and exits, avoiding secondary disasters caused by inconsistent data.
 At this time, you need to manually intervene and replicate the data again before you can restore the TiFlash node.

 Starting from v5.4.0, TiFlash introduces more advanced data validation features.
 TiFlash uses the `XXH3` algorithm by default and allows you to customize the validation frame and algorithm.